syntithenai/hermod/README.md

 # Hermod Voice Protocol

+This project is a work in progress.
+Ideally the example works but no guarantees yet :)

 ## Overview

 The Hermod (Norse messenger of the gods)  voice protocol describes a series of contracts between services that communicate over MQTT messaging bus and HTTPS to implement the steps in a voice interaction from capturing hardware audio through ASR (Automated Speech Recognition), NLU (Natural Language Understanding), ML (Machine Learning) based routing and finally executing commands.